PicassoCT/MOSAIC/Documents/SmokeRibbons.md

 plume. `speed=0` freezes the procedural curls but does not freeze attachment, wind or motion response.

-The propagator now emits subtle grey smoke from the currently shown cigarette (`HeadDeco5` or one of the `Cig` burn-stage pieces), replacing its old head-centred smoke bursts.
+The propagator emits grey smoke from the currently shown cigarette (`HeadDeco5` or one of the `Cig` burn-stage pieces), replacing its old head-centred smoke bursts.
 Both wind and movement response are enabled for this preset.
 Its 18-unit length gives a default 720-unit draw cutoff.
 The existing Show/Hide and icon-mode events manage the effect without a new polling thread.
 Death removes it and prevents the animation from registering it again.
 Cloaking also suppresses drawing through the renderer's visibility filter.

-The investigator, which shares this unit script, retains its previous CEG behaviour.
+The female investigator uses the same smoke and ember-glow preset from her model's `HeadDeco7` cigarette.
+Her separate unit script always shows that piece with the body, stops the effect in icon mode or on death, and restores it when the body is revealed.
+The cigarette inherits the head's animation.

 ## Cost and rendering limits